-The purpose of the Order of the Arrow is four-fold:
+About The Order of the Arrow

-- To recognize those campers–Scouts and Scouters–who best exemplify the Scout Oath and Law in their daily lives and by such recognition cause other campers to conduct themselves in such manner as to warrant recognition.
+- Recognize those who best exemplify the Scout Oath and Law in their daily lives and through that recognition cause others to conduct themselves in a way that warrants similar recognition.

-- To crystallize the Scout habit of helpfulness into a life purpose of leadership in cheerful service to others.
+- Crystallize the Scout habit of helpfulness into a life purpose of leadership in cheerful service to others.

 - Be a registered member of the Boy Scouts of America.